buttercookie42/Units/README.md

-# Android Units
+# Units

 ![App logo](app/src/main/res/mipmap-mdpi/ic_launcher.png)

-Android Units is a powerful unit-aware calculator that can also easily perform simple unit conversions.
+Units is a powerful unit-aware calculator that can perform a variety of unit conversions and also doubles as a simple scientific calculator.
 It's inspired by GNU Units.

 This edition is a continuation of [Steve Pomeroy's original app](https://github.com/xxv/Units).